Madron: Madron today

 Landithy Hall, which opened in 1909, contains the community rooms and tea rooms where guests can stay the night and hosts many village events.
 It is here that Madron Parish Council holds the majority of its meetings, the other venue being Trythall School, near New Mill, as well as at St. Maddern's Primary School, below the church in Madron.

 Madron Feast Week is from the first Sunday in Advent.
 The Western Hunt traditionally meets at Madron on Feast Monday and also on Boxing Day.

 The village has a Garden of Remembrance for the dead of both World Wars.

 The local community radio station is Coast FM (formerly Penwith Radio), which broadcasts on 96.5 and 97.2 FM.

-Local government

-For the purposes of local government Madron elects its own parish council.
-From 1894 to 1934 it formed Madron Urban District.
-Under the 1934 restructure of local government the then Penzance Borough Council made representation to include the village of Madron within its boundaries but due to strong local resistance this move was defeated, most of the parish becoming part of West Penwith Rural District The nearby settlement of Heamoor (until 1934 part of the parish) was included within the revised boundaries of the borough and remains part of the parish of Penzance to this day.

 Schools

 Madron Daniell's Endowed School was built by George Daniell in 1710 (his family were Lords of the Manor of Alverton for part of the 17th century.
 The school is next to the parish church with a view over Penzance and Mount's Bay and has a cottage for the headmaster on site.
 The school was extended from the original two classrooms to its current size in the late 1960s.
 It has subsequently been renamed St Maddern's Church of England School.